 - Drink at least 2-3 liters of still water per day.

-The Ketogenic eating plan comes with a wide range of health benefits:
+The low-carb Ketogenic diet eating plan comes with a wide range of health benefits:

-- Supports heart health – according to research, fat is not the main factor of cardiovascular diseases as long as it comes from healthy sources.
+- Supports heart health – according to research, fat is not the main factor of cardiovascular disease as long as it comes from healthy sources.

-- Maintains a balanced blood sugar level – you can prevent type 2 diabetes by changing your lifestyle, including your diet.
+- Maintains a balanced blood sugar level – you can prevent type 2 diabetes and high blood pressure by changing your lifestyle, including your diet.
 Too many carbs are supposedly linked to body inflammation and insulin resistance.

 - Improves cognitive function – our brains use ketones and glucose as its primary fuels.
 Some dieters have reported better concentration along with improved focus and mental awareness.
 Keto is also known to prevent degenerative disorders like Alzheimer’s.